 “These dances are all different, yet they share a spirit of generosity.”

 MORGIANA CELESTE VARRICCHIO (Producing Artistic Director & Founder) is a classically trained actor, a storyteller, a dancer, and a director.
 Her works have been commissioned and performed internationally, in New York, and at regional and stock theaters throughout the U.S., including such venues as Lincoln Center, the Brooklyn Museum, Paper Mill Playhouse, the Caramoor Center for Music and the Arts, the Nashville Institute for the Arts, the New York International Fringe Festival, and the Edinburgh Festival Fringe in Scotland.
-An accomplished writer and producer, she has adapted and/or written for the stage, produced, performed, and toured in: Ali Baba and the Forty Thieves; Gypsy Tales; Ovid’s Metamorphoses; Banat El Emir or The Dancing Princesses; and for Mosaic Dance Theater Company, Tales from The Arabian Nights, Land of The Pharaohs, The Paradise of Children, and La Lettera d’Isabella.
+An accomplished writer and producer, she has adapted and/or written for the stage, produced, performed, and toured in: Ali Baba and the Forty Thieves; Gypsy Tales; Ovid’s Metamorphoses; Banat El Emir or The Dancing Princesses; and for Mosaic Dance Theater Company, Tales from The Arabian Nights, Land of The Pharaohs, The Paradise of Children, La Lettera d’Isabella, and Troy: Women & War.
 In addition to her numerous acting credits, she worked as production assistant for several Broadway productions, was artistic consultant for the late film star Anthony Quinn, and is privileged to list on her resume the remarkable experience of working at the Dallas Theater Center (TX) during its leadership by the legendary Paul Baker.
 Morgiana teaches classes and workshops in Middle Eastern dance, and conducts workshops for storytelling and storytheater.
 She holds an MFA from Trinity University and a BA from Lehigh University.

 SAMARA ADELL (Artistic Director for Dance & Choreographer) has had a lifelong commitment to the dances of the Near East.
 A protégé of the late master Ibrahim Farrah, she performed with his internationally acclaimed Near East Dance Group in some of the most prestigious concert arenas in the U.S., including Carnegie Hall, Lincoln Center, and the Kennedy Center.
 As a soloist, she has performed all over the globe, and also with some of the most famous singing stars in the Middle East and with American artists such as Christina Aguilera and fusion pop star Alabina.
 Samara is a master teacher and teaches nationally, internationally and in NYC.
 Additional choreography credits include, N.Y.
 International Fringe Festival, Brooklyn Ballet, for Broadway star Robert Cuccioli in Elvis Unbound, Veils (a serial comedy), and Kamatsu Kaoru Arabia Dance Company in Tokyo, Japan.
 As choreographer for Mosaic Dance Theater Company since its inception in 2003, Samara has created a rich and versatile repertoire for which MDTC is known.
 Also, for MDTC she choreographed Fo(u)r Women, which she co-created with singer/songwriter Gary Kupper.
 She produced a CD, Ya Samara, composed by Maurice Chedid.